Ankle Replacement

 Prior to surgery

-It is important to make sure that the leg and skin are as healthy as possible.
+a) Leg care - make sure that the leg and skin are as healthy as possible.

-• The surgery cannot go ahead if there are any grazes, insect bites or infections.
+- The surgery cannot go ahead if there are any grazes, insect bites or infections.
 Please notify Fortius if you have any of these.

-• If you suffer from swollen ankles, use a compression sock or keep the legs elevated as much as possible for 1-2 days before surgery.
+- If you suffer from swollen ankles, use a compression sock or keep the legs elevated as much as possible for 1-2 days before surgery.

-• No food, drink or smoking 6 hours before surgery (clear water can be taken up to 2 hours before)
+- No food, drink or smoking 6 hours before surgery (clear water can be taken up to 2 hours before)

-• Please bring any xrays and scans of the ankle with you.
+- Please bring any xrays and scans of the ankle with you

 Admission